Financial Conflict of Interest Policy Statement

 Lisata Therapeutics, Inc. (“Lisata” or the “Company”) takes seriously any actual or potential Financial Conflict of Interest (“FCOI”) that could affect the integrity of any Research funded under a Public Health Service (“PHS”) grant, cooperative agreement, or contract.
-As a result, and in compliance with federal laws and regulations, an Investigator conducting Research on behalf of Lisata shall not participate in any PHS-funded research if he or she has a significant financial interest that could influence the design, conduct or reporting of such research activity.
-Lisata will take immediate action under this policy to manage, reduce or eliminate any such FCOI that is brought to its attention.
+As a result, and in compliance with federal laws and regulations, an Investigator conducting Research on behalf of Lisata shall not participate in any PHS-funded research if he or she has a significant financial interest that may influence the design, conduct or reporting of such research activity(ies).
+Lisata will take immediate action under this policy to manage, reduce or eliminate any such FCOI brought to its attention.

 As set forth herein, all PHS-funded research undertaken at Lisata shall be conducted in full compliance with this policy and under all applicable federal and state laws to promote transparency as to any FCOI in research, including, without limitation, Title 42 Code of Federal Regulations (CFR) Part 50 Subpart F pertaining to grants and cooperative agreements and Title 45 CFR Part 94 pertaining to research contracts (collectively, “FCOI Regulations”).
 Investigators failing to comply with all FCOI Regulations shall be subject to sanctions, up to and including termination of employment or removal from the grant research project.

 The Department of Health and Human Services (“HHS”) published new FCOI Regulations that took effect on August 24, 2012.
 Parties interested in information concerning Investigators working on PHS-funded research can access such information through Lisata’s website and is set forth within this electronic version of the policy under “Disclosure of Investigator’s Financial Interest.”
-The required information will be collected pursuant to the FCOI Regulations and recorded on the Lisata Financial Conflict of Interest Disclosure Form (“Lisata Disclosure Form”).Lisata’s employees and scientists may collaborate with universities, research groups or government institutions to develop scientific and medical breakthroughs or to provide expertise.
-To assure professional and commercial integrity in such matters, Lisata reviews these collaborations and, when appropriate, puts measures in place to eliminate, minimize, and manage any FCOI that may arise.
+The required information will be collected pursuant to the FCOI Regulations and recorded on the Lisata Financial Conflict of Interest Disclosure Form (“Lisata Disclosure Form”).

 Definition of Terms of FCOI Policy: